 We are often asked if clients can submit several samples at once for sequencing (i.e. multiplex runs) and then use one of the samples as a reference genome for comparison with the remaining samples.
 For example, clients may have a single control sample and several treatment samples, and would like to use the control as a reference sequence for the treatment samples.
-In general, this is not feasible on short-read instruments like our Illumina MiniSeq.
+In general, this is not feasible on short-read instruments alone like our Illumina MiniSeq.

 During the library preparation process on short-read instruments, intact genomic DNA is (enzymatically or mechanically) sheared into millions of short pieces.
 As shown in Fig. 1, full-length intact genomic DNA is fragmented into several million short fragments (called “reads”), with each read typically about 150 base pairs (bp) in length.
 Every sequenced sample is fragmented into millions of reads in this fashion.
 The fragmented sample libraries are then sequenced on an Illumina short-read sequencer.
 When sequencing runs are finished, each sample still contains several million 150 bp short-reads.